Top 10 things to do in Oxford and Oxfordshire

 4. Discover famous TV & Film locations in Oxford

 Oxford is the birthplace of Alice in Wonderland!
-Even though neither of the movies was filmed in Oxford, its many surroundings, such as Christ Church College where Alice Liddell (the real Alice) lived, did inspire Charles Dodgson (aka Lewis Carroll) in 1862 to write this enchanting story that we all love.
+Even though neither of the movies were filmed in Oxford, its many surroundings, such as Christ Church College where Alice Liddell (the real Alice) lived, did inspire Charles Dodgson (aka Lewis Carroll) in 1862 to write this enchanting story that we all love.
 Along with Christ Church, the New College and Bodleian Libraries were featured in the Harry Potter movies and the Randolph Hotel’s Morse Bar is just one of the famous places used in the filming of the Inspector Morse tv series in Oxford.
 Find out more TV and Film locations here.

 5. Take a Punt!